-- immediate suspension of the student from the course for the remainder of that class meeting period. - immediate suspension for a time period of up to three other class meetings16. - immediate dismissal17 of the student from the course for the remainder of the academic term.
+- immediate suspension of the student from the course for the remainder of that class meeting period. - immediate suspension for a time period of up to three other class meetings13. - immediate dismissal14 of the student from the course for the remainder of the academic term.

 The instructor should notify the student both verbally and in writing to document the circumstance.
-The student should also be advised of their right to appeal academics decisions (Appeal Process).
+The student should also be advised of their right to appeal academic decisions (Appeal Process).

-The instructor should immediately inform the department chair, the Dean of the College, the Vice President of Academic Affairs, the Vice President for Student Services18 The Vice President for Student Services and Assistant Vice President for Student Services/Dean of Students should be notified in all cases of behavioral misconduct so that the said Vice President or his or her designee can consider imposing further institutional sanctions.
+The instructor should immediately inform the department chair, the Dean of the College, the Vice President of Academic Affairs, the Vice President for Student Services15 The Vice President for Student Services and Assistant Vice President for Student Services/Dean of Students should be notified in all cases of behavioral misconduct so that the said Vice President or his or her designee can consider imposing further institutional sanctions.
 The Vice President for Student Services, the Assistant Vice President for Student Services/Dean of Students however, cannot reverse or review sanctions imposed by academic instructors/officials in these cases.
-In the event of dismissal of a student from a course, the student shall be awarded a grade as dictated by current university policy.19
+In the event of